Don H. Liu

 Don H. Liu is a Korean-American lawyer and Chief Legal and Risk Officer of Target Corporation.

 Early life and education

 Don H. Liu was born in Seoul, South Korea on 1963.
 His father was a mid-level city bureaucrat, and his mother was a nurse.
 Liu is the eldest of three children.
-The family moved to the U.S. on 1973 when he was 10 years old, after his mother got a job in a hospital in Philadelphia.
+The family moved to the United States in 1973 when he was 10 years old, after his mother got a job in a Philadelphia hospital.
 The first family member to learn English, Liu learned how to operate a business by helping his father on the series of businesses that he built up.

-Liu earned his Bachelor of Arts in Philosophy and religion degree from Haverford College, and was awarded his Juris Doctor degree as a Harlan Fiske Stone Scholar from Columbia University School of Law.
+Liu earned a Bachelor of Arts in philosophy and religion from Haverford College.
+He received his Juris Doctor from Columbia University School of Law, where he was a Harlan Fiske Stone Scholar.